rookiebulls/scm/README.md

 # About

-> scm is a command line tool to operate Scala Content Manager's restful API.
+> scm is a command line tool for operating Scala Content Manager's restful API.

 ## Installation
 1. clone this repositry